redside100/sail-credit/README.md

 ### Sail Social Credit (SSC) System

-The Sail Social Credit (SSC) System was created to ensure that people's time would be respected when creating a lobby.
+The Sail Social Credit (SSC) System was created to ensure that people's time would be respected when creating a party.

 - Members who successfully join a party and gets into game with no issues will receive some SSC.
 - A majority of party members can choose to report another party member if after the party has started and they are not present.
 The reported member will receive a deduction of SSC.